-- Advising on clinic policies, such as when the center is open, what types of services to offer, and whether those services are offered in culturally appropriate ways - Developing or assisting with marketing efforts that reach youth - Helping design health education programs on nutrition, active lifestyles, substance abuse, etc. - Evaluating services and practices - Advocating for the health center with policymakers and administrators development: youth-led research, youth involvement in service delivery, and youth advocacy.
+There are generally three mechanisms for youth to become engaged with school health center development: youth-led research, youth involvement in service delivery, and youth advocacy.
 First, youth-led research may drive components of the initial needs assessment and/or ongoing evaluation efforts.
 Youth researchers may analyze findings and help determine what and how services should be provided by the school health center.
 Second, youth may develop and/or deliver services such as peer health education or mentoring.
 Third, youth may act as policy advocates for school health services locally or statewide.
 Youth advisory committees may engage in any or all of these three activities, in addition to their general advisory role.
 More details on each strategy, and California-based examples of each, are detailed below.